 Download an Immunization Record

-Do you need a copy of a child’s immunizations record?
-In the Immunizations section, you can select the PDF link to download a copy.
+Do you need a copy of your child’s immunizations record?
+In the Immunizations section, you can select the PDF button to download a copy.

 Teenagers and Patients Who Are Over 18

 If one of your children is over your state’s emancipation age, then their records will automatically become private, and your pediatrician’s office will have to grant special permission for you to view their records.
 Your pediatrician has a policy on whether or not to give parents access to records for children of different age groups, which must follow state and federal guidelines.

 As you review patient records in My Kid’s Chart, you can exchange private messages with your pediatrician’s office.